 Besnguina e wuro, jawdiinasarii e laddeharimaaji May your benevolent Eye protect our offspring who remained at the camp

-One wonders if these 4 magnificent verses were indeed written by the Ferlo Fulanis of Senegal or by Pharaoh Akhenaton.
+One wonders if these 4 magnificent verses were indeed written by the Ferlo Fulanis of Senegal or by Pharaoh Akhenaten.
 This Fulani text is absolutely Egyptian.
 Since God is the gathering energy of the universe, the sun – which is the highest energy seen by the human – is considered to be God in miniature, the Creator’s messenger, as the Fulanis say.
 The same worship was found among the Hausas of Niger-Nigeria.
 The eyes of the Sun in the Fulani spirituality recall the eye of Horus in Egypt.

 Neddo, the Fulani Osiris

 Neddo, the primordial Human created by Geno, inherited a portion of the divine creative power, the gift of the Spirit and the Word.
 Geno taught Neddo the laws according to which all cosmic elements were formed and continue to exist.
 He appointed him as Guardian and Manager of his universe and assigned him to watch over the keeping of universal harmony.
-Neddo is both man and woman because he/she contains male (the sky) and female (the earth).
+Neddo is both man and woman because he-she contains male (the sky) and female (the earth).

 In the Egyptian spirituality Usiré (Osiris) represents God’s good.
 He is the divine ancestor of humans, the one who received all gods’ knowledge who had come before him.
 He is the son of Geb (the earth) who is a male and Anouté (the sky) who is a female.
 He is responsible for leading humanity to God’s justice, order and harmony.
 He is the guardian of the universe, a role entrusted to him by God.
 Usiré is Un Nefer, that is to say, the eternally good being.

 Neddo is undoubtedly Usiré.
 They have the same origin and the same roles.
-Usiré is equivalent to Osoro in the Akan culture from Ghana / Côte d’Ivoire, to Awraar in the Somali one or Ngai Narok among the Maasai of Tanzania / Kenya.
+Usiré is equivalent to Osoro in the Akan culture from Ghana / Côte d’Ivoire, to Awzaar in the Somali one or Ngai Narok among the Maasai of Tanzania / Kenya.

 In summary, the Fulani spiritual tradition is deeply rooted in Africa, especially in the account on the world’s creation and the sun worship.
-To learn more about African Religion in its entirety, click here…
+To learn more about African Spirituality in its entirety, click here…

 By: Lisapo ya Kama © (All rights reserved.
 Any copying or translation of the text of this article is strictly forbbiden without the written approval of Lisapo ya Kama)